segmentio/segment-docs/src/connections/functions/copilot.md

 Follow this guidance when you use Functions Copilot:

 - Avoid using personally identifiable information (PII) or sensitive data.
 - Write specific prompts.
-Specificity leads to more accurate CustomerAI function generation.
+Specificity leads to more accurate function generation.
 Use the names of existing events, related attributes, and properties.
 - Iterate on your prompts.
 If you don't get the result you're looking for, try rewriting the prompt.

 ###  Limitations